Joey Meneses Player Props: Nationals vs. Reds

 Joey Meneses At The Plate

-- Meneses is hitting .280 with 24 doubles, a triple, eight home runs and 25 walks.
+- Meneses is batting .282 with 24 doubles, a triple, nine home runs and 26 walks.

-- Among the qualifying batters in MLB, he ranks 23rd in batting average, 91st in on-base percentage, and 100th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 24th, his on-base percentage ranks 91st, and he is 96th in the league in slugging.

-- Meneses has reached base via a hit in 72 games this season (of 101 played), and had multiple hits in 29 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.